 NSF uses social media to enhance communication and engage with our stakeholders and with the public.
 Our use of social media is in keeping with the goals of open government (transparency, public participation and collaboration), and it is consistent with the agency's mission "to promote the progress of science; to advance the national health, prosperity, and welfare; [and] to secure the national defense."

-NSF has agreements with a number of social media platforms, including Facebook, Twitter, YouTube and Flickr (see http://www.nsf.gov/social/ for a complete list of NSF social media activities), and we encourage you to visit these sites and share your thoughts.
+NSF has agreements with a number of social media platforms, including Facebook, Twitter, YouTube, Flickr and LinkedIn (see https://www.nsf.gov/social/ for a complete list of NSF social media activities), and we encourage you to visit these sites and share your thoughts.

 The policies below have been developed to enhance opportunities for public engagement with NSF:

 In order for everyone to feel welcome, we are committed to ensuring civil discussions and expect participants to treat each other with respect.
 NSF does not discriminate against any views, but we do monitor content and reserve the right to remove, without prior warning, any of the following: